 Basic self-care is important.
 Why handicap yourself with poor nutrition or lack of sleep if you can do something to change that?
 Exercise of any sort releases helpful chemicals in the body and encourages your mind.
 A daily routine is also reassuring.
 Try to get up and go to bed at the same time and eat regular, healthy meals.

 Medication is a possibility to help you kick-start change.
-A physician is needed to prescribe that.
+A physician is needed to prescribe medication.

 - Feeling Good, by David D. Burns, M.D.